AHaumer/FluxTubesExtension/README.md

 # Important

-This library contains extensions to the Modelica.Magnetic.FluxTubespackage, mainly with respect to an alternative representation of the characteristics of soft magentic material.
+This library contains extensions to the Modelica.Magnetic.FluxTubes package, mainly with respect to an alternative representation of the characteristics of soft magentic material.
 It is intended to include these extensions in the Modelica Standard Library after extensive testing.

 # Development and contribution

-The library is developed and maintained by Anton Haumer.
+The library is developed and maintained by Anton Haumer www.oth-regensburg.de

 # Contact